caltechlibrary/newt/newt-presentation.md

 - Limit the moving parts
 - Limit the cognitive shifts
 - Minimize the toolbox while maximizing how you use it
-- Write less code
+- Write less code but remaining readable!
-- Remaining readable!

-# Wait, readable?

-- Code is for humans
-- Code is read more than it is written
-- Code must be understood to be sustainable

 # Building small